scta/scta-rdf-schema/SCTAOntologySpec.md

 * edition
 * hasDocument, isPartOfDocument, isComposedFromDocument
     - only transcriptions of manifestations of expressions with the structureType=item should take a hasDocument property, expressions with a structureType=division should take a isPartOfDocumentProperty and expressions with a structureType=collection should take two or more isComposedFromDocument properties.
+* hasZone
+    - should be point to the Zones on which this transcription falls.
+    - this is mostl easily applied at the paragraph level.
+A paragraph that extends over from one page to the next should have two zones, each zone demarcating the coordinate regions on the respective surface falls

+##itemType=materialObject
+* hasNote (not to be confused with Annotation in IIIF/Open Annotation)
+    - should point to a Note class, note classes by definition are material inscriptions on a particular material item and therefore should only be attached at the ItemLevel

+#Note
+##global properties
+* type=Note
+* label
+* description

+##Note Propertes
+* isOnItem
+    - should point to the materiObject item for the manifestation of the expression that the note most closely refers to.
+    - Thus, a note close connected to a paragraph, should apply to the materialObject item for the manifestation of the expression of the paragraph this notation is most closely connected.
+If the note is more general and does not apply to a particular pargraph, it should be connected a point higher in the expression hierarchy (i.e. OHCO).
+* hasZone
+    - should point to the Zone coordinate region on which the notation falls

 #Repository